coingaming/moon-design/CONTRIBUTING.md

 1. Ensure that `develop` branch is up to date with `master`.
 2. Run `pnpm changeset` in the root of the repository and follow CLI instructions to generate a new changeset.
 3. Run `pnpm changeset version` command.
 This will bump the versions of the packages previously specified with pnpm changeset (and any dependents of those) and update the changelog files.
-4. Run pnpm install.
+4. Run `pnpm install`.
 This will update the lockfile and rebuild packages.
 5. Commit the changes. (e.g `git add .` and `git commit -m "chore: bump version X.X.X"`)
 5. Push your changes.
 6. Raise a pull request from [`develop` into `master`](https://github.com/coingaming/moon-design/compare/master...develop).